Making sense of big data to cure childhood cancers

 Our computational biology program is using massive super computers to help make sense of big data to improve the lives of children with cancer.

+We brought together the largest computational biology team in paediatrics in Australia to launch a platform for computational analysis and interpretation of data, underpinning precision medicine in our hospitals.
 Our investment in computational biology is contributing to better treatments for children with high-risk cancers.

 The team brings together data from the genome and other biological measurements and compares these data to healthy children and other children who have had similar cancers before.
 This helps to work out where possible problems might be — and what treatments have worked in the past.